-Local newspapers such as The Cambrian News
+Local newspapers and publications, such as the Cambrian News

 Hours of work - recommendations

 We advise that full-time students work no more than 15 hours per week during term-time to avoid a negative impact on academic studies.
-The university holidays provide a good opportunity to work additional hours to save money for term-time.
+The university holidays provide a good opportunity to work additional hours and to save money for term-time.

-Information on national minimum wage, income tax, national insurance numbers and working hours can be found on GOV.UK
+Information on national minimum wage, income tax, national insurance numbers and working hours can be found on GOV.UK.